campa-consortium/pals/source/parameters/beambeam.md

 BeamBeamP:
-  sigx      # The horizontal beam size of the opposite beam (default: 0 m). sigy      # The vertical beam size of the opposite beam (default: 0 m). xdisp     # The horizontal displacement of the opposite beam (default: 0 m). ydisp     # The vertical displacement of the opposite beam (default: 0 m). charge    # The charge of the opposite beam (default: 1 for proton). energy    # The total energy in eV of the opposite beam.
+  sigx      # The horizontal beam size of the opposite beam (default: 0 m). sigy      # The vertical beam size of the opposite beam (default: 0 m). sigz      # The longitudinal beam size of the opposite beam (default: 0 m). alpha_x   # The horizontal Twiss parameter alpha at interaction point beta_x    # The horizontal Twiss parameter beta at interaction point alpha_y   # The vertical Twiss parameter alpha at interaction point beta_y    # The vertical Twiss parameter beta at interaction point charge    # The charge of the opposite beam (default: 1 for proton). energy    # The total energy in eV of the opposite beam.
   Npart     # Number of charged particles of the opposite beam.